awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 An X\.509 certificate used to authenticate a Greengrass core with AWS IoT Core and AWS IoT Greengrass\.
 For more information, see [Device authentication and authorization for AWS IoT Greengrass](device-auth.md)\.

 C \- Device certificate
-An X\.509 certificate used to authenticate a Greengrass \(connected\) device with AWS IoT Core and AWS IoT Greengrass\.
+An X\.509 certificate used to authenticate a client device, which is also known as a connected device, with AWS IoT Core and AWS IoT Greengrass\.
 For more information, see [Device authentication and authorization for AWS IoT Greengrass](device-auth.md)\.

 D \- Group role
 A customer\-created IAM role assumed by AWS IoT Greengrass when calling AWS services from a Greengrass core\.